 Joint Replacement Surgery in Seattle

 For those who have severe osteoarthritis and can’t find relief, joint replacement surgery is often the solution that is needed to relieve chronic pain.
-To discuss your options, contact Dr. Fuchs at (425) 823-4000.
+To discuss your options, contact Dr. Fuchs at (425) 823-4000, to schedule an appointment today.